shawnzhang12/corpus/content/Judo/White.md

 2. Grab behind with one arm
 3. Also reposition with feet to get MAX hip torque

+hip throw arm on bicep

+hip throw arm on neck

+all similar

 {{< youtube KrMk6G38UaY >}}

 ### Scarf Hold (Kesa Gatame)